inf-monkeys/monkeys/docker/README.md

 - `docker-compose-middleware.yaml`: All required middlewares, like `postgres`, `redis` and `conductor`.
 - `docker-compose-tenancy-config.yaml`: Multi tenancy version of `docker-compose.yaml`.

+> If you are using Docker Desktop for Mac or Windows, Change the Memory limit to at least 12 GB, or conductor may failed to start.

 ## 🚀 Quick Start

 1. Go to `docker` folder